Fannin-Cooper Farm

 The Fannin-Cooper Farm, near Hiram in Paulding County, Georgia, was listed on the National Register of Historic Places in 2012.
-It is spread across both sides of Smith Road, including parcels at 620 & 511 Smith Rd., and is located about 7 mi east of Paulding County seat Dallas, Georgia.
+It is spread across both sides of Smith Road, including parcels at 620 and 511 Smith Rd., and is located about 7 mi east of Paulding County seat Dallas, Georgia.

 Its main farmhouse, built in 1887, is a one-story, central hall plan house with a shed-roof front porch.

 Structures

 The listing included four contributing buildings, two other contributing structures, and a contributing site, on 82.2 acre.
-It includes a corn crib built in 1882, and a two-story mule barn.
+It includes a corn crib built in 1882 and a two-story mule barn.